 In 1939 the National Fire Service was formed.
 The Brigade acquired more members, and also received extra utility appliances.
 These continued to be stored behind the Town Hall council offices on the main road (next to St. Matthias church).

-During World War II, Mr. Jones was considered too old for active service, and was drafted into the A.F.S.
+During World War II, Fireman Jones, who is in one of the photos above, was considered too old for active service, and was drafted into the A.F.S.
 (Auxiliary Fire Service).
 They were housed in the old voluntary fire brigade station behind the town hall.
 They were later named the National Fire service, and a temporary wooden wartime billet was erected in the corner of what is now the Lidl car park.
 This was accommodation for the men only; the fire appliances were still housed in the old fire station behind the town hall.
 They included the 1930s Merrywather engine “Daisy” and a “Green Goddess”, which towed a trailer pump.
 Mr. Jones also served in Sheffield and Hull during the Blitz.
-As the Auxiliry Fire Service had become the National Fire Service, the men were then available to be sent anywhere in the country where extra manpower was needed.
+As the Auxiliary Fire Service had become the National Fire Service, the men were then available to be sent anywhere in the country where extra manpower was needed.
 Mr. Jones went to Hull, who were in need of extra help because of the intense bombing of the docks there.

 Jack Branston (The History of Stocksbridge) says that the Stocksbridge firemen and their appliances did a great work during the two air-raids that happened in Sheffield in December 1940.
 When the National Fire Service was disbanded in 1948, the Brigade became part of the County Fire Service and began to receive more modern appliances.